lhperreault/lhperreault/README.md

 - 👋 Hi, I’m @lhperreault
 - 👀 I’m interested in data science and business
-- I’m currently learning python, sql, and r.
+- I’m currently learning python, sql, r, and JMP.
 Always looking for extra work to do.
+My repositories are meant to display my work.
 - I’m looking all the time for tips to make my work faster or methods and practices that can add more value to my skill set.
-There's so much out there though.
 -

 <!---